longhorn/website/content/docs/1.2.0/deploy/important-notes/index.md

 Please see [here](https://github.com/longhorn/longhorn/releases/tag/v1.2.0) for the full release note.

 ## Notes
-1. Please ensure your Kubernetes cluster is at least v1.18 before upgrading to Longhorn v1.2.0 because the supported Kubernetes version has been updated (>= v1.18) in v1.2.0.
+1. Please ensure your Kubernetes cluster is at least v1.18 and at most v1.24 before upgrading to Longhorn v1.2.0
 1. After the upgrade, the recurring job settings of volumes will be migrated to new recurring job resources and the `RecurringJobs` field in the volume spec will be deprecated.
    [[doc](https://longhorn.io/docs/1.2.0/deploy/upgrade/#4-automatically-migrate-recurring-jobs)]